fasttime/Polytype/readme.md

 <script src="proxymi.js"></script>
 ```

-Alternatively, you can hotlink the online file.
+Alternatively, you can hotlink the current stable version using a CDN of your choice.

 ```html
 <script src="https://rawgit.com/fasttime/Proxymi/master/lib/proxymi.min.js"></script>